Logo

 In July 2010, Kenny Chesney released "The Boys of Fall" as the lead-off single from his album Hemingway's Whiskey, which was released in September 2010.

-Kenny Chesney then appeared at the 44th Annual Country Music Awards on November 10,2010.
+In November 2010, Kenny Chesney performed at the 44th Annual Country Music Awards.

-Kenny Chesney produced and narrated a biographical film, The Color Orange, on his favorite football player growing up, University of Tennessee quarterback and Canadian Football League hall-of-fame Condredge Holloway.
+Kenny Chesney produced and narrated a biographical film, The Color Orange, on his favorite football player growing up, Tennessee Volunteers football quarterback and Canadian Football League hall-of-fame Condredge Holloway.

 Kenny Chesney released his fourteenth studio album, Welcome to the Fishbowl, on June 19,2012.